Company's Profile

 Adv.
 Talia Kopelman Pardo’s experience and extensive knowledge, accumulated over 40 years of her legal activity, are reflected in the many precedents achieved by the Firm and the significant judgments she made as a Family Court Judge.

-Further substantial precedents made by the Retired Judge Kopelman Pardo, are her own Verdicts regarding the right for alimony in Civil Marriages and regarding changes in the burden of proof and the provision of evidence in disputes involving property distribution between spouses in a second marriage.
-Moreover, the Verdict given by the Retired Judge in respect of the Literary Estate of Max Brod and Franz Kafka, was unanimously approved lately by a panel of three Supreme Court Judges at the first round in the Supreme Court of Israel, and at the second round in a Petition for a Further Hearing at the Supreme Court of Israel, as well.
+Further substantial precedents made by the Retired Judge Kopelman Pardo, are her own Verdicts regarding the right for Alimony in Civil Marriages and regarding changes in the burden of proof and the provision of evidence in disputes involving property distribution between spouses in a second marriage.
+Moreover, the Verdict given by the Retired Judge in respect of the Literary Estate of Max Brod and Franz Kafka, was unanimously approved by a panel of three Supreme Court Judges at the first round in the Supreme Court of Israel, and at the second round in a Petition for a Further Hearing at the Supreme Court of Israel, as well.

 Adv.
 Kopelman Pardo lectures at the Israel Bar Association’s Advanced Study Institutes, at the Israeli Courts’ Management Unit, and in conferences regarding Inheritance laws and Family laws.